-FIA UID.1.1 The TSF shall allow /PACE 1. to establish the communication channel. carrying out the PACE Protocol according to [ICAO-TR-SAC], 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS 4. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC-1] 5. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC-1]
+FIA UID.1.1 The TSF shall allow

+- 1. to establish the communication channel, - 2. carrying out the PACE Protocol according to [ICAO-TR-SAC], - 3. to read the Initialization Data if it is not disabled by TSF according to on behalf of the user to be performed before the user is identified.

+FMT_MTD.1/INI_DIS

+- 4. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC-1] - 5. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC-1]